 Fig. 1 shows two bifacially retouched MSA foliates from the central Sahara made from Quartzite, the larger one is 12,5 cm long.
 Foliates are part of four important African technocomplexes: the early Nubian complex, the Aterian, the Lupemban and the Stillbay complex in South Africa.
-The question, if the African bifacial foliate point production emerged independently in these technocomplexes or if different regions and traditions were interconnected is not resolved and remain gateway for cultural historical assumptions.
+The question, if the African bifacial foliate point production emerged independently in these technocomplexes, or if different regions and traditions were interconnected, is not resolved and remains an open gateway for cultural historical assumptions.
 Anyhow a transfer of people and/or ideas with very special toolkits does not contradict the MIS 5 Biome Model of North Africa.

 Stillbay assemblages are rare and, with the exception of Sibudu Cave ( KwaZulu-Natal), and Apollo 11 (Namibia), all concentrated in the Cape Province of South Africa.
 Foliate shaped bifacially worked stone points (Fig. 2: Wikimedia Commons, the free media repository (Vincent Mourre / Inrap) are the hallmarks of the Stillbay techno-tradition.
 Bifacial roughouts are more common than the finished product and correspond to various stages of the reduction process during which flakes are produced by thinning and by shaping the bifacials as shown at Blombos.
 Bifacial points were most probably used as spear points, as indicated by use wear analysis, but also served as multifunctional tools and were used as knives.

 At Blombos Cave, the majority of the bifacial points recovered were made on silcrete that was heat-treated before flaking.
 After applying hard- and soft-hammer techniques to shape the blank, the points were finely finished using an sophisticated pressure-flaking technique, which is also known from the Lupemban complex (see below).